 Following is a description of the valuation methodologies used for assets measured at fair value.
-Except as described in Note 4, there have been no changes in the methodologies used as of December 31, 2020 and 2019.
+There have been no changes in the methodologies used as of December 31, 2021 and 2020.

 - Self-directed accounts consist of cash and cash equivalents, common stocks and mutual funds.
 Cash and cash equivalents are valued at cost plus accrued interest, which approximates fair value.
 Common stocks are valued at the closing price reported on the active market on which the individual securities are traded.
 Mutual funds are valued at the daily NAV as reported by the fund.
-The mutual funds held by the Plan are deemed to be actively traded. - The WESCO Stock Fund consists of shares of WESCO International, Inc. common stock ("WESCO common stock") and fractional shares resulting from normal trading activity that are invested in a short-term cash fund.
-WESCO common stock is valued at the quoted closing market price from a national securities exchange and the short-term cash investment is valued at cost, which approximates fair value. - Shares of registered investment companies (mutual funds) and money market funds are valued at the NAV of shares held by the Plan as of December 31, 2020 and 2019.
+The mutual funds held by the Plan are deemed to be actively traded. - The Wesco Stock Fund consists of shares of WESCO International, Inc. common stock ("Wesco common stock") and fractional shares resulting from normal trading activity that are invested in a short-term cash fund.
+Wesco common stock is valued at the quoted closing market price from a national securities exchange and the short-term cash investment is valued at cost, which approximates fair value.